 Transferring Power: Using Others to Harass

 The Cuomo case of sexual harassment suggests that some harassers will use their power to motivate others to harass their targets.
-By recruiting others to harass, the harasser pits a team of others’ against the victim.
+By recruiting others to harass, the harasser pits a team of others against the victim.
 Andrew Cuomo successfully used his powerful position to persuade and encourage some of his staff to engage in hostile behavior towards other members of his staff and multiple victims commented on this toxic environment in Cuomo’s office by some of his executive aids.
 Cuomo had named a group of his inner circle “the mean girls” because they were mean to many of the other employees.
 Cuomo even asked other women in his office how the “mean girls” were treating them, revealing that he knew how they behaved toward other employees in his office (Investigation Report 2021:89).
 Charlotte Bennett, one of Cuomo’s victims, recalled, “like his test is setting up someone in a position where they’re being abused by the people around him and not just directly from him” (Charlotte Bennett Transcript 2021:96).
 Ana Liss, another victim, said that it was not only fear of retaliation by Cuomo, but by his team were she to complain.
 A third victim, Kaitlin, stated that as she began to lose favor with the former Governor, “the mean girls…started to be short with” her as well (Kaitlin, Investigation Report 2021:89).

 In this workplace, the governor actually mobilized toxic behavior, which created additional barriers for victims: they were afraid not only of the Governor, but also his top aides.
 Cuomo’s acceptance of this bad behavior was also evident through his naming of the group, “mean girls” which narratively sanctioned their roles as bad actors.
 In this case, he effectively transferred his power to the “mean girls” as they behaved badly on his behalf, as if they were deputies to his role as Sherriff.
 As Charlotte Bennett described: